canarytrace/documentation/docs/features/live-reporting.md

 ---

 > ### What you’ll learn
-- This installer prepare Elasticsearch and Kibana for Canarytrace use
-- What is options for Canarytrace Installer?
+- What data are stored in which index

 Canarytrace stores a lof of data to Elasticsearch indices.
 Elasticsearch index is in a simple analogous form something like a table in a SQL databases.
 For better work with data stores by Canarytrace runner it's necessary to [setup Elasticsearch](/docs/features/installer).